Bill Graham (Canadian politician): Interim Liberal leader

-After the Liberals were defeated in the 2006 election, and the Conservatives formed a minority government under Stephen Harper, Graham served as interim Leader of the Liberal Party and Leader of the Opposition, until the December 2006 leadership convention that elected Stéphane Dion as Leader.
-Two highly charged issues debated in the House of Commons during his leadership were the recognition of Quebec as a "nation" and the extension of the mission in Afghanistan until 2011.
+After the Liberals were defeated in the 2006 election and the Conservatives formed a minority government under Stephen Harper, Graham served as interim Leader of the Liberal Party and Leader of the Opposition, until the December 2006 leadership convention that elected Stéphane Dion as Leader.
 Graham was neutral in the race to choose a new leader.
 On February 22, 2007, he announced he would not be a candidate for reelection in the next federal election.
 On June 19, he announced that he was stepping down as an MP, effective July 2.
 This freed up the seat for former Ontario Premier and leadership contender Bob Rae (who, like Graham, would later become interim Liberal leader) to run as the Liberal candidate in the resulting by-election.